 Instructions

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350℉.
 Line a 9x5 loaf pan with parchment paper (or grease the bottom and sides) and set aside.

-- Wrap your shredded zucchini in a paper towel and squeeze gently to remove a small amount (not all) of the excess liquid.
+- Wrap shredded zucchini in a paper towel and squeeze gently to remove excess liquid.
 Set aside.

 - In a large bowl, add your dry ingredients: flour, baking powder, baking soda, garlic powder, and salt.
 Whisk to combine.

-- In a separate bowl, add your wet ingredients: buttermilk, egg, and melted butter.
+- In a separate bowl, add your wet ingredients: zucchini, buttermilk, egg, and melted butter.
 Stir to combine.
-Make a well in the center of your dry ingredients and add your wet ingredients.
+Make a well in the center of the dry ingredients and add the wet ingredients.
 Stir until just combined.
-Add your zucchini, cheese, and chives.
-Stir until evenly incorporated.
+Add cheese and chives and stir until incorporated.

 Equipment Recommendations